1935 Auckland Rugby League season: Round 7

-Brian Connolly had to go to hospital after being injured in the Marist – Mount Albert match.
+In just his second game for Marist, 21 year old Brian Connolly had to go to hospital after being concussed in their match with Mount Albert.
 Marist used an unusual scrum formation with 2 players in the front row and 3 in the second row with Jim Laird, their captain playing as a rover in the backs.
 This was partly due to his eye injury sustained the previous week but the tactic was being used in competitions elsewhere and was experimented with in the ARL this season.
 The referees held a meeting on June 10 to discuss the tactic.
 The chairman suggested that "although there was nothing in the rules covering the point, the Auckland League be asked to insist that the orthodox scrum formation, 3-2-1, be adhered to".
-However others including Mr Hill and Mr S Billman believed that experiments by clubs should be encouraged to improve scrums and hooking.
+However others including Mr Hill and Mr Stuart Billman believed that experiments by clubs should be encouraged to improve scrums and hooking.
+In Devonport's 30–16 win over Ponsonby the winning side scored eight tries to eight different players.

 Round 8

+In Devonport's 10–8 win over Marist their fullback Ernest Tier who had recently transferred from Wellington was badly concussed.
+The 26 year old had to leave the field.
+Allan Seagar moved back to fullback with L. Powell coming on as a replacement.
+Richmond beat Newton 14–6 with the later side struggling in the muddy conditions.
+Hugh Brady their goal kicking winger went off in the first half being replaced by Hulme.
+Newton missed him as they missed "four easy" shots at goal.
+George Kerr at fullback had also been injured early in the game and limped for much of it.
+Hulme gave away an obstruction try when he pulled down Ray Lawless as they raced for the ball.
+The game between Mount Albert and City was played at the Onehunga Recreation Ground with Mount Albert winning 27–14.
+Basil Cranch debuted for Mount Albert and kicked a conversion and played "an outstanding game" at fullback.
+He would go on to be their top scorer through this era in a decade in their senior side.
+His younger brother Ray Cranch debuted in the late 1940s before becoming a Kiwi in 1951.
+Claude List scored three tries for Mount Albert in the loose forwards.